 The Cardinals acquired Gilbert from the Steelers via trade in 2019, with the intention of installing him as their starting right tackle.
-Unfortunately, a knee injury forced Gilbert to injured reserve in early September.
-Gilbert has yet to play a down for the Cardinals, and his next opportunity to suit up won’t come until 2021.
-The veteran lineman appeared in just 12 total games from 2017-18 and he hasn’t played a full 16-game slate since 2015.
+Unfortunately, a knee injury forced Gilbert to injured reserve in the first month of that season.
+Then, last year, Gilbert opted out due to the pandemic.

 Photo courtesy of USA Today Sports Images.